nathanvid/infinitemage-website/content/chapters/chapter_0209.md

 The manager pointed to the panels.

-"Ingris is connected to the Akashic Records using the Mecha System.
+"Ingris is connected to the Akashic Records using the Mecca System.
 It changes truth by twisting equations.
 This is called hacking, and something like human lifespans can be fixed quickly."

 Canis felt a sense of crisis.
-The technology to destroy truth with Mecha's abilities was at a level that humanity could never reach unless their paradigm changed revolutionarily.
+The technology to destroy truth with Mecca's abilities was at a level that humanity could never reach unless their paradigm changed revolutionarily.

 The manager clicked her fingers to get attention.